waylow/boneWidget/README.md

 ## User Preferences:
 <img src="images/bone_widget_user_prefs.png" alt="bone widget user preferneces" width=700px>

-### Use Rifigy Defaults
+### Use Rigify Defaults:

 With this enabled the add-on will use the same naming convention for the widget prefix and collection name as Rifigy.
 If this setting is disabled you can set them to your preference.

-### Widget Prefix
+### Widget Prefix:
-If the "Use Rigify Deafaults" is disabled, the add-on will append this text to the start of every new widget created.
+If the "Use Rigify Defaults" is disabled, the add-on will append this text to the start of every new widget created.

 ### Collection Name:
-If the "Use Rigify Deafaults" is disabled, the add-on will use this as the collection to place all the newly created widgets.
+If the "Use Rigify Defaults" is disabled, the add-on will use this as the collection to place all the newly created widgets.
 If a widget already exists when you edit it, it will stay in the collection it already belongs to.
 The add-on will not move existing widgets.

 ### Symmetry Suffix:
 This will let you set the suffix that is appended to the end of the symmetrical widgets.